Maurice Richard: Captain of a dynasty

 At 37, Richard was the oldest player in the NHL in 1958–59.
 He scored 38 points in 42 games, but missed six weeks due to a broken ankle.
 Injuries again plagued Richard during the 1959–60 season as he missed a month due to a broken cheekbone.
 Montreal nonetheless won the Stanley Cup in both seasons.
-Richard scored no points in four games in the 1959 Stanley Cup Finals, but recorded a goal and three assists in 1960.
+Richard scored no points in four games in the 1959 Stanley Cup Final, but recorded a goal and three assists in 1960.
 The titles were the seventh and eighth of Richard's career, and Montreal's five consecutive championships remain a record.
 The 1956–60 Canadiens rank as one of eight dynasties recognized by the NHL.

 The playoff goal was Richard's last, as on September 15, 1960, he announced his retirement as a player.
 Richard had reported to Montreal's training camp that autumn, but Selke compelled Richard to end his playing career, fearing he was risking serious injury.
 In Richard's retirement speech, he said he had been contemplating leaving the game for two years, and stated that at age 39, the game had become too fast for him.
 Upon learning of Richard's retirement, Gordie Howe offered praise for his former rival: "He sure was a drawing card.
 He brought in the crowds that helped pay our wages.
 Richard certainly has been one of the greatest players in the game and we will miss him."